 Information for Club Welfare Officers

 We require all Clubs with Junior Sections or with Under 18s regularly playing in Open Age Cricket to have a Club Welfare Officer (CWO).
 We value our CWO’s and want you to feel appreciated and supported in your role.
-Do not hesitate to contact the Westmorland League Welfare Officer (Steve Troughton) or the County Welfare Officers ( Mark Cameron and Neil Swainson) for information and advice.
+Do not hesitate to contact the Westmorland League Welfare Officer (Paul Wileman) or the County Welfare Officers ( Mark Cameron and Neil Swainson) for information and advice.

 ECB Clubmark and Club Welfare

 Clubs have a vital role to play in the development of young players.
 The Clubmark Accreditation Scheme is fully integrated with Safe Hands and shows the Club is taking its responsibilities regarding safeguarding seriously.
 It shows that a club provides the right environment which ensures the welfare of members and encourages everyone to enjoy cricket and stay involved throughout their lives.
 Clubs who do not hold Clubmark (or who are not working towards accreditation) still need to have a Club Welfare Officer who has underta ken the appropriate training.

 Our Cumbria Cricket Welfare Officers are fully committed in providing courses though-out the County.
 Please see the Cumbria Cricket events page for further information on Safehands New, Safehands Refresher, SGPC and First Aid Courses.

 The role of the League Welfare Officer is primarily to support the County Welfare Officers in the flow of information and deal with any minor incidents within their Leagues.
 Clubs may also wish to ask for their advice on good practice issues but any safeguarding or welfare issues MUST be referred to the County Welfare Officers, not the League Welfare Officer.

 All clubs must identify and appoint a Club Welfare Officer which must be notified to the League Welfare Officer (Paul Wileman).